StarryPurple/RustShard-Compiler/docs/semantic_rules.md

 Single file, no modules, no crates.

-No generics/templates/where clauses, no lifetimes.
+No generics/templates/where clauses, no lifetimes, no labels.

+Usage of '#': The rest of the line is taken as comments, unless another '#' emerges to stop it.

+Feels like a "/*" with both "*/" and '\n' as escapes.

 ```